-Bolivian Journals Online (Revistas Bolivianas-Revistas Electrónicas En Línea) provides open access to the full-text of 17 Bolivian peer-review journals, of which 15 journals are included in the Scielo Bolivia collection.
-Both are a joint effort run by the Universidad Mayor de San Andres and the Vice-Ministry for Science and Technology through the Bolivian System for Scientific and Technological Information (SIBICyT), with support from the Pan American Health Organization’s Bolivia office, and participation of the Program for Strategic Research in Bolivia, the Bolivian Catholic University and the Bolivian Association of Biomedical Magazine Publishers.
+Bolivian Journals Online (Revistas Bolivianas-Revistas Electrónicas En Línea) provides open access to the full-text of 49 Bolivian peer-review journals.
+It ia a joint effort run by the Universidad Mayor de San Andres and the Vice-Ministry for Science and Technology through the Bolivian System for Scientific and Technological Information (SIBICyT), with support from the Pan American Health Organization’s Bolivia office, and participation of the Program for Strategic Research in Bolivia, the Bolivian Catholic University and the Bolivian Association of Biomedical Magazine Publishers.
 SIBICyT is also the national node for LATINDEX.

 Using OpenDOAR and ROAR, two Bolivian repositories were identified, mainly university thesis contents from the Autonomous University Gabriel Rene Moreno and the University Mayor San Andrés.
 In ROAR (3 repositories), and in OpenDOAR (2 repositories), mainly university thesis contents.
 In ROARMAP (Registry of Open Access Repositories Mandatory Archiving Policies), Bolivia has one thesis mandate registered by the Posgraduate School of the Autonomous University Gabriel Rene Moreno (Escuela de Posgrado, Universidad Autónoma Gabriel Rene Moreno).
 Further adoption of institutional repositories and mandates would be encouraged with participation of Bolivia in COLABORA, Red Federada Repositorios and other regional initiatives sponsored by RedCLARA, whose member in Bolivia is ADSIB-Agencia para el Desarrollo de la Sociedad de la Información en Bolivia (Government Agency for the Development of the Information Society in Bolivia).